 8- Follow the feeling.
 We all have actions or activities that make us feel good, bring us joy or simply a smile to our face.
 It could be a massage.
 Or a facial.
 It could be painting your own nails or getting them dirty in the garden.
 It could be dancing to Beyonce’, lip syncing to Taylor Swift, or lying in the bath with a wine and the tranquillity of Enya.
 It could be singing in the shower, walking barefoot in the grass, diving under a big wave at the beach or watching your kids in the playground.
 It could be lighting an incense or saying a prayer.
 It could be baking a cake or (my sister’s favourite) decorating a gingerbread house.
 It could be none or all of those things at different times on different days.
 What is it for you?
 Can you make space and time for this?

 9- Get social (and selective)– Simply allowing yourself the time for a coffee to connect with a friend is essential to our health.
-Research supports it.
 In addition to getting social- get selective!
 As best you can, choose who you spend your precious time with.
 Choosing a social circle of people who inspire you, who make you think, who support you in dealing with problems in a positive way and have a positive influence are important steps in self care.
 Like to know more about women’s wellness in a social environment?
-We would love to hear from you- contact us by email!
+Click here!

 10- Acceptance.
 Where you are is, well, where you are.
 Some days I look in the mirror and think to myself ‘Yep- I’ve got this…’ Other days it’s enough just to crawl back to bed with my make-up still on.
 Sigh.
 Accept where you are and tomorrow is a new opportunity for self care so you can give out from a better place.